 The Hero’s Walk is a remarkably intimate novel that fills the senses with the unique textures of India.
 With humor and keen insight, Anita Rau Badami draws us into her story of the graceful heroism of the ordinary.

-ANITA RAU BADAMI’s first novel was the bestseller Tamarind Mem.
-Her bestselling second novel, The Hero’s Walk, won the Regional Commonwealth Writers’ Prize and Italy’s Premio Berto, was named a Washington Post Best Book, was longlisted for the International IMPAC… More about Anita Rau Badami
+Anita Rau Badami’s first novel was the bestseller Tamarind Woman.
+Her bestselling second novel, The Hero’s Walk, won the Regional Commonwealth Writers’ Prize and Italy’s Premio Berto, was named a Washington Post Best Book, was longlisted for the International IMPAC Dublin Literary… More about Anita Rau Badami

 Paperback | $16.00